 - Both parties exchange confidential information with each other (“Two-Way”)

-By signing a Confidentiality Agreement, the person receiving confidential information undertakes the obligation not to disclose the confidential information described in the agreement.
-You can have a Confidentiality Agreement with a wide range of people, for example:
+With the One-Way agreement, the person receiving confidential information undertakes the obligation not to disclose the confidential information described in the agreement.
+With the Two-Way, both parties agree not to disclose the confidential information provided to them.
+This type of arrangement can be used with a wide range of people, for example:

 - Business partners